Corey Wimberly: Professional

-Post-playing career
+Coaching career

+Boston Red Sox

-Following his playing career, Wimberly joined the Boston Red Sox organization in 2017 as assistant manager for the Class A Greenville Drive.
-In January 2018, Wimberly was named manager of Boston's Class A Short Season affiliate, the Lowell Spinners; the team finished the season with a record of 37–38.
-In January 2019, Wimberly was promoted to manager of Boston's Class A-Advanced affiliate, the Salem Red Sox; they went on to compile a 67–70 record.
+Following his playing career, Wimberly joined the Boston Red Sox organization in 2017 as assistant manager for the Single-A Greenville Drive.
+In January 2018, Wimberly was named manager of Boston's Low-A affiliate, the Lowell Spinners; the team finished the season with a record of 37–38.
+In January 2019, Wimberly was promoted to manager of Boston's High-A affiliate, the Salem Red Sox; they went on to compile a 67–70 record.
 He was named to return to Salem in 2020, but the season was canceled due to the COVID-19 pandemic.
 In January 2021, Wimberly was promoted to manager of Boston's Double-A affiliate, the Portland Sea Dogs; the team posted a 67–47 record.
 In February 2022, Wimberly was named minor league outfield/baserunning coordinator for the Red Sox.

+New York Mets

+On February 5, 2025, the New York Mets hired Wimberly to serve as the outfield coach and baserunning coordinator for their Triple-A affiliate, the Syracuse Mets.